Learning for life staff

 Principal Research Fellow

-01227 767700 ex.
+ex.
 3878

-Current research activities include: ‘We All Do Good Things’ – an exploration of children’s constructions of pro-social behaviours in school communities (with People United, Kent);‘Learning Beyond the Classroom’ – development of an evaluation framework and toolkit for ITE and SOTS providers (Creative Partnerships); ‘Teachers as Readers’ – a research and development project building communities of readers, promoting children’s literature and children’s reading for pleasure (Esmee Fairbairn and the UK Literacy Association); ‘Childcare Survey and Policy Review’ – development of a childcare strategic plan (University College for the Creative Arts); Children’s understandings of participation in research and their ‘informed consent’ (CCCU).
+Current research activities include; ‘We All Do Good Things’ – an exploration of children’s constructions of pro-social behaviours in school communities (with People United, Kent); ‘Learning Beyond the Classroom’ – development of an evaluation framework and toolkit for ITE and SOTS providers (Creative Partnerships); ‘Teachers as Readers’ – a research and development project building communities of readers, promoting children’s literature and children’s reading for pleasure (Esmee Fairbairn and the UK Literacy Association); ‘Childcare Survey and Policy Review’ – development of a childcare strategic plan (University College for the Creative Arts); Children’s understandings of participation in research and their ‘informed consent’ (CCCU).

 Paul Warwick

-Dr. Paul Warwick is a lecturer within the School of Education and course leader for the PG Certificate in Education for Citizenship.
+Dr. Paul Warwick is a lecturer within the School of Education, University of Leicester, and course leader for the PG Certificate in Education for Citizenship.
 He has a background of working in the subject areas of Citizenship Education and Education for Sustainable Development.
 He has developed a number of innovative educational programmes for working with marginalised and disaffected young people and served as a consultant to schools and Development Education Centres with regard to the effective implementation of Citizenship Education.
 His research interests are centred on aspects of educational reform such as student voice, service learning, social inclusion, practitioner research, and the incorporation of the global dimension in education.

 Hsing-Chiung Lin